hetchaudhari123/research-engineering-intern-assignment/README.md

 This project presents an **interactive dashboard** and an **AI-powered chatbot** built using **Streamlit**, which helps users explore and analyze a cleaned dataset of Reddit posts.
 The dashboard offers insightful **visualizations** and **filters**, while the chatbot allows users to query information about the dataset dynamically.

 ## **Dataset Overview**
-The cleaned dataset consists of **8,205 Reddit posts** with key attributes such as:
+The cleaned dataset (after preprocessing) consists of **8,205 Reddit posts** with key attributes such as:
 - **Post Flair** (`link_flair_text`): Categorization of the post.
 - **Thumbnail Dimensions** (`thumbnail_width`, `thumbnail_height`): Image metadata.
 - **Post Type** (`post_hint`): Whether the post is a link, image, or text.